-The chassis has an innovative cooling design that includes three 8-cm hot-plug system cooling fans located in the middle section of the chassis as well as two 8-cm hot-plug exhaust fans located at the rear of the chassis.
+The SC825TQ-R740LP chassis has an innovative cooling design that includes three 8-cm hot-plug system cooling fans located in the middle section of the chassis.
 An air shroud channels the airflow from the system fans to efficiently cool the processor area of the system.
 The power supply module also includes a cooling fan.